-The control program is written and compiled at UC Davis in Linux/Python on a personal computer.
-The program is flashed onto the microcontroller.
+The controller is running Linux Debian 8 operating system and the sampling program is written in Python and preloaded on the controller.
+Most software changes are made with remote ssh access but SD card software updates are also possible.
 More detailed instructions will be provided to the site operator(s) if a software upgrade is necessary.

 Fifteen-minute average temperature and pressure transducer measurements are stored on a removable SD memory card.
 The SD card is replaced every three weeks.
 Most sites with a Version 4 controller will send data back to UC Davis over a network.
 The used card is sent back to UC Davis and the data are uploaded to a database only if a network is unavailable.
-The SD card has the capacity to store more than three weeks of sampling data if necessary, and will act as a backup in case the network fails or data are lost.
+The SD card has the capacity to store more than three weeks of sampling data if necessary, and will act as a backup in case the network fails or data is lost.

-The Home Screen is shown in greater detail in Figure 3-3.
+The Home Screen is shown in greater detail in Figure 9.
 The LCD touchscreen is used to navigate the menu with user friendly buttons and instructions.
 These are pointed out in the figure.
 In many cases, the LCD will list the available options for navigation.